-Whether you’re an armchair traveller or planning your own Himalayan adventure, follow my detailed day-by-day guide on what to expect along the Everest Base Camp trek.
+Whether you’re an armchair traveller or planning your own Himalayan adventure, follow my detailed day-by-day Everest Base Camp trek review for what to expect.
 Do you have what it takes?

 Why I Decided to Trek to Everest Base Camp

 I’d been home in Australia for 6 months waiting for my US visa to be approved – Erik lives in New York and I spent 6 months there last year before deciding on making a permanent move.
 I’d been working temp jobs the whole time, going from 1 assignment to the next & sometimes multiple jobs at the same time.